Universiti Teknologi MARA

-The MARA Technological University (Malay: Universiti Teknologi MARA; Jawi: اونيۏرسيتي تيكنولوڬي مارا; abbr.
-UiTM) is a public university based primarily in Shah Alam, Selangor.
+The MARA Technological University or the MARA University of Technology (Malay: Universiti Teknologi MARA; Jawi: اونيۏرسيتي تيكنولوڬي مارا; abbr.
+UiTM) is a public university in Malaysia, based primarily in Shah Alam, Selangor.
 It was established to help rural Malays in 1956 as the RIDA (Rural & Industrial Development Authority) Training Centre (Dewan Latihan RIDA), and opened with around 50 students.
 It has since grown into the largest institution of higher education in Malaysia as measured by physical infrastructure, faculty and staff, and student enrollment.
+Since becoming a public university despite its name, UiTM is no longer affiliated with Majlis Amanah Rakyat, although it continues to only accept bumiputera students.

 The university comprises one main campus and 34 satellite campuses.
 It offers over 500 programmes taught in English that range from undergraduate to the postgraduate level.
 The school is home to some 170,514 full-time and part-time bumiputera and international students.
-Postgraduate programme is open for international students and bumiputera but not for non-bumiputera.